Quick answer

 Safety tips

-- ✓Cook zucchini until soft - raw zucchini can be tough.
+- ✓Cook zucchini until soft — raw zucchini can be tough for young babies to chew.

-- ✓Cut into sticks or strips babies can hold.
+- ✓Cut into sticks or strips young babies can hold; avoid hard round coins.

-- ✓Ensure the flesh mashes easily between your fingers.
+- ✓Ensure the flesh mashes easily between your fingers before serving.

 Try Nibli today to start planning your baby's meals.